gutenbergn/FuzeUtils/README.md

 * **UIColor+Brightness**
 Based on a given color, can return it darkened or lightened by a specified multiplier.

+* **UIGestureRecognizer+Cancel**
+Adds the option to cancel a gesture recognizer current interaction.

 * **UIImage+Color**
 This extension implements a static method to return an image from a given color and a method to tint an image.